 To find out how to apply contact us at 1300 000 294.

 Successful submission of your application will demonstrate that you have:

 - Met the entry requirements

 - At least 1 years’ experience with the applicable welding process

-For any further information regarding the completion of your submission forms, contact us.
+For any further information regarding your application, contact us.

 AWI is proud to offer cost-effective, flexible, logical and progressive certification and education schemes driven by members and industry.
 We support and promote the AS1796 welding qualifications and are now endorsing AS 1796 Certificates 1 – 9.